johnsonfash/simple-php-framework/README.md

 ## 3\. `enum/graph.php`

-You can defined all your constants you will use through the app here.
-One advantage is the autocomplete features if you use the right IDE i.e vscode.
+You can defined all the constants you will use throughout the app here.
+One advantage of this is the autocomplete feature, if you use the right IDE i.e vs-code.

 ## 4\.
-MVC
+The MVC pattern

 The model, controllers, and views folders lets you define: